Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

 >Sonic Symphony - An Orchestral Tribute to the 16-Bit Sega Classics<

-If you enjoy it, you can also Download the file, it's available on the Description! - Thanks to the Youtube user VernianProcess for re-arranging various midi compositions he found online, making it such a memorable experience altogether, Give it a shot!
+If you enjoy it, you can also Download the file, it's available on the Description! - Thanks to the Youtube user VernianProcess for re-arranging various midi compositions he found online, making it such a memorable experience altogether - Give it a listen.

 Now without further ado - Let us Begin!

-Back then, you would play the game for fun, there was no Internet source to guide you though, and without it, you'd most likely struggle until you got full control of the hedgehog.
-The manual was the only thing that could be considered a guide back then, the rest - Was up to you.
+Back then you would play the game for fun, there was no Internet source to guide you though, and without it, you'd most likely struggle until you got full control of the hedgehog.
+The manual was the only thing that could be considered a guide, the rest - Was up to you.
 People back then enjoyed such challenges and seeing you perform good could only come with practice.

 What "they" found was stunning - Never seen before did any game offer such an intense game delivered on Momentum and having that very momentum delivering you the main key to open the true core of the game, being able to unlock an Incredible Speed - "Blast Processing", for a platformer this game was original!
 It had much more then met the eye, which, successfully grabbed the players attention, to feel rewarded for having a good performance and to take the most out of those abilities! - The developers had felt like players would feel the most fun by having full control of the Hedgehog.

-Lately, Modern Sonic has "Learned" a rather peculiar ability: the Boost feature, which worked quite nice in games such as Colors and Generations, but before then there were "Dark" times for many of us Classic fans known as the Sonic Rush series, who lather on passed their "Charm" onto the 3D market, Unleashed being the first direct target.
+Lately, Modern Sonic has "Learned" a rather peculiar ability: the Boost feature, which has proven itself to work quite well in games such as Colors and Generations.
+But before then there were several attempts to focus on "speed", those became known as the Sonic Rush series.
+These lather on passed their "Charm" onto the 3D market, Unleashed being the first direct target.
 It took Sega two more titles to Master this new ability to be able to keep the fans happier with such feature.

-However Sonic 4 took some of these features as well and as Sonic Colors tried adjusting it from Unleashed - Sonic 4 Episode I too is filled with pointless Boosters which contributes towards an Automated game.
+However Sonic 4 also took some of these features, and as Sonic Colors tried adjusting from Unleashed - Sonic 4 Episode I is filled with pointless Boosters which contributes towards an Automated game.